glae/blog/_posts/2019-12-17-cooptation.md

 ## Money raises suspicion

 When you persuade someone to join your company, that's fine, you can help someone to get a job.
-However, I think things are going messy when your employer give you some money rewarding a new recruitement.
+However, I think things are going messy when your employer gives you some money rewarding a new recruitement.

 I cannot stop thinking: